 Effective UID Used for most access checks, and as the owner for files created by the process.
-An unprivileged process can change its effective UID only to either its saved UID or its real UID. process changes its effective UID (usually root) to an unprivileged one, Used when a process running with elevated privileges needs to temporarily lower its privileges.
+An unprivileged process can change its effective UID only to either its saved UID or its real UID.
+Saved UID Used when a process running with elevated privileges needs to temporarily lower its privileges.
 The process changes its effective UID (usually root) to an unprivileged one, and its privileged effective UID is copied to the saved UID.
 Later, the process can resume its elevated privileges by resetting its effective UID back to the saved UID.
 Real UID Used to identify the real owner of the process and affect the permissions for sending signals.
 An unprivileged process can signal another process only if the sender's real or effective UID matches the receiver's real or saved UID.
 Child processes inherit the credentials from the parent, so they can signal each other.

-whoami Print your username (as effective UID) id Print your real and effective UID and GID, and the groups of which you are a member id user Print real and effective UID and GID, and group membership information, about ${\it user}$ id -u Print your effective UID who Print the list of users logged into the system W Print the list of users logged into the system, and what they are doing users Print names of currently logged in users finger user@host Print information about user on host rwho Print information about currently logged in users for all hosts on the local network , 55 rusers Print names of currently logged in users for all hosts on the local network The same of the sa
+whoami Print your username (as effective UID) id id user id -u Print your real and effective UID and GID, and the groups of which you are a member Print real and effective UID and GID, and group membership information, about user Print your effective UID who Print the list of users logged into the system W Print the list of users logged into the system, and what they are doing users Print names of currently logged in users finger user@host Print information about user on host pinky user@host Print information about user on host .
+Lightweight version of finger rwho Print information about currently logged in users for all hosts on the local network rusers Print names of currently logged in users for all hosts on the local network